raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

   # ...
 ```

 And they're wrong.
-We've established that the correct translation is:
+We've established that the correct translation is actually:

 ```coffeescript
 (foo) ->